mecano-dn/mecano-dn.github.io/content/english/partners/_index.md

 draft: false
 ---

 The MECANO consortium counts **six universities** and **nine partner institutions**.
 The partners play an important role in the network by contributing to the training of doctoral students, hosting secondments, and supporting the outreach and visibility aspects of the project.
-We are glad to have on board two publishing houses (Brepols and Brill), two cultural organisations (STUK and Valkhof Museum), two research infrastructures (*Thesaurus Linguae Latinae* and Trismegistos+), a national library (Deutcsche Nationalbibliothek) and a non-profit state IT company (CSC).
+We are glad to have on board two publishing houses (Brepols and Brill), two cultural organisations (STUK and Valkhof Museum), two research infrastructures (*Thesaurus Linguae Latinae* and Trismegistos+), a national library (Deutsche Nationalbibliothek) and a non-profit state IT company (CSC).